 - JNLP file of Mainframe Recorder is getting downloaded.

 - Save the downloaded JNLP file and launch it to launch the Mainframe Recorder.

-Note: If you are using the Mainframe Recorder on a new machine where Mainframe Recorder is not installed, JNLP file gets downloaded.
+Note: If you are using the Mainframe Recorder on a new machine where the Mainframe Recorder is not installed, JNLP file gets downloaded.
 You need to save the downloaded JNLP file and launch it and further you will be redirected to install it first and then launch it to start recording.

-- If Mainframe Recorder is already installed on your system then you need to click on the Open Start to launch the Mainframe Recorder.
+- If the Mainframe Recorder is already installed on your system then you need to click on the Open Start to launch the Mainframe Recorder.

 (A) Selected Application mode:

-In this mode, you can perform recording process on a selected application.
+In this mode, you can perform the recording process on a selected application.
 Provide full path (without Quotation marks) of the .exe file of the application to be recorded.
 (Here, Rumba application).
 Paste the Rumba mainframe Application location path (without Quotation marks) at the specified location.

 - Mainframe Recorder and the Mainframe Rumba Application Window opens.
 Start working on the Mainframe (like Rumba) Application.